-The Erasmus+ study programme gives students from European countries the opportunity to come to Ca’ Foscari to study and carry out research.
-Their stay in Venice will enhance their university education, increase their knowledge of other cultures and languages, and provide them with an important life experience.
+The Erasmus+ study programme offers students from countries which have joined the Erasmus+ program the opportunity to come to Ca’ Foscari to study and conduct research in the beautiful city of Venice.
+During their stay in Venice, students will have the chance to deepen their university education, increase their knowledge of foreign cultures and languages, and live a significant life experience.

-- make sure there is a valid inter-institutional agreement between your home university and Ca’ Foscari (I VENEZIA01), in your specific study field;
+- make sure there is a valid inter-institutional agreement for your study field between your home institution and Ca’ Foscari (I VENEZIA01);

-- find out all details about selection procedure and financial support;
+- be informed about selection procedure and financial support;

-- make sure that official nomination from your home institution is forwarded to Ca’ Foscari International Relations Office ( firstname.lastname@example.org) before the deadline.
+- make sure that the official nomination from your home institution is forwarded to Ca’ Foscari University’s Welcome Unit ( email@example.com) before the deadline.

 - April 1st - Erasmus+ Incoming mobility for the first semester or full academic year (September arrivals);